Hurwitz Theory of Elliptic Orbifolds, I: Fock space and vertex operators

 Let $n_r$ be the width of the $r$th row.
 We first remark that for $0\leq r\leq N-2$, the determinant vanishes unless The upper bound is immediate because the $(r+1,r)$-block is the only non-zero entry in the $(r+1)$th row.
 On the other hand, the only other non-zero entry in the $r$th column is the $(0,r)$-block, which has rank one.
 This gives the lower bound.
 Similar logic applied to the $(0,N-1)$-block implies that Next, observe there is at most one $r\in\{0,\dots,N-2\}$ such that $n_r>n_{r+1}$ as otherwise the $(0,N-1)$ block cannot have the correct proportions.
 Therefore To finish the proof, we observe that $\sum n_r=Nd$ is divisible by $N$ and thus $n_r=n_{r+1}$ for all $i$.
 In particular, the sets $\{i\,\big{|}\,\lambda_i-i\equiv r\textrm{ mod }N\}$ have equal size for all $r$ and thus $\lambda$ is $N$-decomposable. \end{proof}

 Returning to the proof of Proposition \ref{pillow1}, we have verified the formula when $\lambda$ is not $N$-decomposable.
 So suppose $\lambda$ is $N$-decomposable.
 Then the determinant of the matrix in Lemma \ref{pillow3} factors into the product of the determinants of the $(r+1,r)$-blocks.
-By Lemma \ref{pillow2}, The sign is ambiguous because we had to reorder the rows of $\langle e_k\,\big{|}\,\mathfrak{W}_N\,\big{|}\,e_l\rangle$ to collect the blocks for which $\lambda_i-i$ lies in a given congruence class.
+By Lemma \ref{pillow2},

 We now apply the Cauchy determinant formula to conclude that Finally, we have from which the proposition follows. \end{proof}

-\begin{remark} To continue our arguments, we ought to verify that the sign of the weight ${\bf w}_N(\lambda)$ for $N=3$, $4$, or $6$ agrees with the sign of the diagonal entry of $\mathfrak{W}_N$.
-This can be proven by induction on $|\lambda|$---one removes an $N$-rim hook and checks that both quantities change by the same sign. \end{remark}
+\begin{remark} To continue our arguments, we ought to verify that the sign in Proposition \ref{pillow1} agrees with the sign of ${\bf w}_N(\lambda)$ as determined by Proposition \ref{hooks} for $N=1,2,3,4,6$.
+This can be proven by induction on $|\lambda|$---one removes an $N$-rim hook and checks that both quantities change by the same sign.
+As noted in Definition \ref{normeta}, the sign of ${\bf w}_N(\lambda)$ was left ambiguous for values of $N\neq 1,2,3,4,6$.
+We may define the sign so that Proposition \ref{pillow1} remains true for all values of $N$. \end{remark}